When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 Radon gas can be emitted naturally by the ground in certain areas.

-A house can act like a chimney: warm air rising inside causes a negative pressure in basements or at the slab level.
+A house can act as a chimney: warm air rising inside causes a negative pressure in basements or at the slab level.
 This negative pressure can suck in gases, including radon."

 Use Non-Toxic Household Cleaning Products